 Are you prepared financially to cover not only the cost of your home study, adoption fees, and legal fees, but also to finance travel expenses as well as lodging and food for an undetermined amount of time?
 In addition to these basic needs, you also need to figure in legal fees, translation fees, and in-country transportation fees.

-Some domestic agencies who work with international orphanages and government social services require you to complete a pre-qualification form to determine if you will be able to afford the monetary demands associated with an international adoption.
+Some domestic agencies who work with international orphanages and government social services require you to complete a pre-qualification form to determine if you will be able to afford the monetary demands associated with choosing international adoption.
 It would be wise, regardless, to run the numbers on your own.
 Remember that some of these fees and expenses can be written off using the adoption tax credit.